 If they’re involved in the development and design process, they’ll have a good understanding of how everything works, and understand the underlying objectives behind the whole thing.
 They’ll understand the why behind the what, and why this new platform is an integral part of moving the business forward.

 Once your employee intranet has been deployed and the groups and pages are in full swing, it’s important to remember the value that your content owners and community managers are bringing to the organization.
 Without them, you wouldn’t be able to maintain the level of employee engagement or handle the intranet content management side of things.

 Ideally, try to get the managers and owners together at least once a month they should have their own group, where they collaborate and work together to effectively manage the content system as a whole.

 And don’t forget the coffee and muffins!
 You can also consider specialized workshops, training and mentor programs to assist the chosen employees with growing their own skills, and increasing their team cohesiveness.

-Content management is highly important for all the companies portals, and LS Intranet help and will provide you with all needed instruments for creating best corporate site.
+Intranet content management is highly important for all the companies portals, and LS Intranet will help and provide you with all needed instruments for creating the best corporate site.